 Frankly, if free market mechanisms were at work, I wouldn’t object in the slightest to these developments.
 In a free market, labor and capital engage in a back and forth that allows capital investment and technological advancement to reflect the efficient use of labor in an industry.
 As the cost of incremental units of labor increase, more capital and technology are employed.
 As efficient labor employment in an industry is maxed out, that labor goes elsewhere and reduces the cost of labor and increases employment of labor in other industries.
 The result is that labor tends towards full employment because if there were surplus labor, industry would cut back on investment in capital and labor-saving technology as the price of labor adjusted to the surplus.
 The result is not a bunch of slaves either–efficient resource allocation and free market pricing is the very foundation of surplus wealth, and labor commands its fair share through the competitive pricing mechanism both in wages and in goods.
 Prices go down, leisure increases, productivity improves…it’s all good.

 In this case, however, the government has got its finger on the scale and is heavily promoting the replacement of labor with capital-intensive technology in several ways:

 - Subsidizing the technology.
-Government subsidies of technology through direct research, including at the Department of Defense, research through universities, corporations or other institutions, or simply general university funding (even school loan subsidies) freeing up money for university research.
+Government subsidies of technology through direct research, including at the Department of Defense; research through universities, corporations or other institutions; direct collaboration and funding; or simply general university funding (even school loan subsidies) freeing up money for university research.
 (Tax deductions for research also tip the scales.
 I am not a proponent of corporate taxation at all, so I’m not suggesting research not be tax deductible, I’m just pointing out that tax policy can promote research.)